 How to recover data from a simple ZFS volume

 ZFS provides numerous features that allow users to keep their files safe, but this, unfortunately, doesn’t make it totally resilient to data loss.
-As ZFS is more than just a file system, but a combination of the latter with a logical volume manager, its structure substantially differs from any other file system type, requiring an individual approach to data recovery.
+As ZFS is more than just a file system, but a combination of the latter with a logical volume manager, its structure substantially differs from any other file system type.
+Therefore, it requires an individual approach to data recovery.

 ZFS makes it possible to create a file system on top of a series of drives referred to as a zpool.
 Such a zpool can be striped over individual disks or mirrors.
-UFS Explorer RAID Recovery allows working with both simple and mirror ZFS volumes and restoring files lost from them due to various logical issues, like unintentional deletion, impossibility to mount a zpool, creation of a blank zpool over the original one, etc. Use the following instruction to perform the procedure with the help of this software tool:
+UFS Explorer RAID Recovery allows working with both simple and mirror ZFS volumes.
+With the help of this software tool, you can restore files lost from a zpool due to various logical issues, like unintentional deletion, impossibility to mount a zpool, creation of a blank zpool over the original one, etc. Use the following instruction to perform the procedure:

 - Attach the available components of your simple ZFS volume to the PC.